Lifting homotopy T-algebra maps to strict maps: Introduction

-Bousfield has shown that his spectral sequence can still be applied even without the existence of a base point---a useful generalization since a space of $T$-algebra maps may well be empty.
-In this case there is an obstruction theory (see \Cref{rem:obstructions}) for lifting a map in $\cC$ to a map of $T$-algebras so that one can obtain a base point \cite[\S 5]{Bou89}.
+This spectral sequence is a special case of the Bousfield-Kan spectral sequence.
+Bousfield has shown that this spectral sequence can be applied even without the existence of a base point---a useful generalization since a space of $T$-algebra maps may well be empty.
+In this case there is an obstruction theory (see \Cref{rem:obstructions}) for lifting a map in $\cC$ to a map of $T$-algebras so that one can obtain a base point \cite[\S~5]{Bou89}.
 The farther one can lift this base point up the totalization tower, the greater the range in which one can define the spectral sequence and differentials.

 As shown in \Cref{thm:obstructions}, when the relevant mapping spaces in $\cC$ have the homotopy type of $H$-spaces, e.g., if $\cC=\Spectra$, then one can choose these obstructions to land in the $E_2$ page of the spectral sequence.
-Under favorable circumstances we can apply our second main theorem, \Cref{thm:identifying-e2}, to identify the $E_2$ term with Andr\'e-Quillen cohomology groups.
-This is a significant computational tool.
+Under favorable circumstances we can then apply our second main theorem, \refthmB of \Cref{sec:methodology}, to identify the $E_2$ term with Quillen cohomology groups.

-We then demonstrate the wide applicability of this spectral sequence and its computability through a number of examples in \Cref{sec:computations}.
-The reader interested in applications is encouraged to skip directly to this section where we compute the homotopy groups of:
+We then demonstrate the wide applicability of this spectral sequence and its computability via \refthmB through a number of examples in \Cref{sec:computations}.
+The reader interested in applications is encouraged to skip directly to this section where we compute the homotopy groups of particular:

 \begin{itemize} \item Spaces of equivariant maps in $G$-spaces and $G$-spectra (\Cref{sec:g-action}).
 This is a warm-up for the other examples.
-We explicitly analyze the forgetful functor from the homotopy category of (strict) $G$-objects to (weak) $G$-objects in the homotopy category of spaces or spectra.
+In two examples, we explicitly analyze the forgetful functor from the homotopy category of (strict) $G$-objects to (weak) $G$-objects in the homotopy category of spaces or spectra.

 \item Spaces of $E_{\infty}$ maps between function spectra (\Cref{sec:examples-operads}).
-In two examples from unstable rational homotopy theory, we show that the forgetful functor from $\ei$ to $\hi$ ring spectra is generally neither full nor faithful.
+In two examples arising from unstable rational homotopy theory, we show that the forgetful functor from $\ei$ to $\hi$ ring spectra is generally neither full nor faithful.
 To the authors' knowledge, these are the first such examples.

-\item Spaces of $A_\infty$ and $E_{\infty}$ self-maps of particular $Hk$-algebras, for $k$ a suitable field, whose homotopy rings are polynomial algebras.
+\item Spaces of $A_\infty$ and $E_{\infty}$ self-maps of $Hk$-algebras, for $k$ a suitable field, whose homotopy rings are polynomial algebras.

 \item Spaces of $\ei$ maps from $\Sigma^{\infty}_+\Coker J$ to a $K(2)$-local $\ei$ ring spectrum (\Cref{sec:coker-j}).
 This is a result of Nick Kuhn and the second named author, and gives a nontrivial example of when the set of $\hi$ maps coincides with the set of homotopy classes of $\ei$ maps.
 As a consequence of the proof we obtain new information about $\Coker J$, including its $K(2)$-homology: